 This is a checklist of what you have to remember when submitting your thesis:

-- You should apply to have your instruction component finally approved in good time before submission.
+- You should apply to have your instruction component finally approved in advance of submission.
 The application form is found here.
-The application are to be sent per email to email@example.com
+Send the application to firstname.lastname@example.org

-- Please use the university's templates for front pages.
+- Please use UiT's templates for front pages.
 The front page must include both the name of the Faculty and the Department.

 - The thesis should be submitted as one .pdf file.
 If you need assistance with this, contact the Munin staff at: firstname.lastname@example.org, or phone 776 46255/776 44950.
 You have the sole responsibility for making sure the pdf file you submit in Munin is complete.
 When you have submitted your application for evaluation there will be no access to change the pdf.

-- You have to submit a popular science summary of your thesis through Munin.
+- You have to submit a popular scientific summary of your thesis through Munin.
 The summary has to be written in English.

-- Your will receive a letter from the faculty administration regarding the composition of the evaluation committee, and you will be given the opportunity to give written comment on the proposal within five days of receiving notice.
+- Your will receive a letter from the faculty administration regarding the evaluation committee, and you will be given the opportunity to give written comments on the proposal within five days of receiving notice.